 In this paper we have introduced a new concept called a Meta Key Agreement and Authentication Protocol and defined an instance of this protocol called the Ironwood MKAAP.
-We show how it resists all known attacks against earlier key agreement constructions based on E-Multiplication and how it is also quantum resistant against Shor and Grover.
+We show how it resists the range of known attacks against E-Multiplication based protocols and how, in addition, it is quantum resistant in that it resists both the Shor and Grover algorithms.

 Implementations of Ironwood have been built and tested on multiple platforms, and we have shown the performance numbers achieved on three different platforms leveraging two different architectures.
-Specifically, we show that we can achieve a key agreement on an MSP430 in 212ms and 37ms on an ARM Cortex M3.
+Specifically, we show that we can achieve a key agreement on an MSP430 in 212ms and 37ms on an ARM Cortex M3 acting as the HD, which is twice as fast as Curve25519 using less code.